CSIRT-MU/Cryton/docs/modules/list/command.md

 | `serialize_output` | boolean | &cross;  | `false`       | `true`        |

 ### `force_shell`
 Run the command in shell even in a Meterpreter session.
-To run the command in the Meterpreter shell, set this to `false`.
+To run the command in the Meterpreter shell (if available), set this to `false`.

 | Name          | Type    | Required | Default value | Example value |
 |---------------|---------|----------|---------------|---------------|